 - Alternating cold-hot water immersion.
 Hot and cold showers reduce buildup of fluids and ease inflammation: alternate between hot for 60 seconds and cold water for 30 seconds 5-6x during your shower ending with a cold cycle.
 Alternating hot and cold increases circulation, encouraging lymphatic flow, reduces inflammation, and boosts metabolism and immune function.
 Start with 1-2 times per week and gradually increase to 3-5x per week.

 - Hot compresses applied topically to the swollen, congested lymph nodes provide relief

 - Infrared sauna therapy naturally detoxes the body and supports healthy immune function

-- Epsom salt baths are not only relaxing, they aid in cleansing the lymphatic system
+- Epsom salt baths are not only relaxing, they aid in gentle detoxification and cleansing the lymphatic system

 - Avoid tight, restrictive clothing and bras that constrict lymphatic flow within the breast resulting in fluid and toxin accumulation that can lead to cysts, pain, congested lymph and toxic buildup.
-Ladies, go braless for 12 hours daily.
+Ladies, avoid underwire bras.
+Go braless for 8-12 hours daily.

 - Aluminum exposure puts a strain on the lymphatic system.
 Eliminate aluminum exposure commonly found in antiperspirants, antacids, and aluminum cookware.
 Rule out heavy metal toxicity.

-- Support healthy liver, kidney, and digestive function
+- Support healthy liver, gallbladder, kidney, colon, GI and digestive function

 - Keep a positive attitude.
 Address underlying mental and emotional stressors.
 Lymph can become congested when we feel stuck or stagnant.
 Lymph problems are a warning that the mind needs to be re-centered on the essentials of life.
 Love and joy.